-Evaluate the contribution of nitrogen oxides, sulfur oxides and volatile hydrocarbon emissions from the proposal to impacts within the local airshed.
-Address both acute and cumulative impacts by considering the project in conjunction with existing emission sources within the region.
+• Evaluate the contribution of nitrogen oxides, sulfur oxides and volatile hydrocarbon emissions from the proposal to impacts within the local airshed.
+Address both acute and cumulative impacts by considering the project in conjunction with existing emission sources within the region;

-- Evaluate the extent to which sulfur dioxide emissions from the proposal and existing emission sources within the region will contribute to the generation of acid rain or acidification of other atmospheric condensation, such as dew. - The human health risk associated with emissions from the facility of all hazardous or toxic pollutants should be assessed whether they are or are not covered by the National Environmental Protection Council (Ambient Air Quality) Measure or the Environmental Protection (Air) Policy 1998. - The National Health and Medical Research Council 'National guidelines for control of emissions of air pollutants from new stationary sources' covers a fairly limited list of generic industry sources.
-Therefore in order to assess the extent to which the proposal complies with best practice environmental management, the emissions from the facility should be compared to best practice emissions from a conventional petroleum refining operation (or other equivalent process). - Detail the features of the proposal designed to suppress or minimise emissions, including dusts and odours. - The assessment of proposed levels of emissions of dust, fumes and odours should include emissions during both normal and upset conditions.
-Consideration should be given to the range of potential upset condition scenarios and the air emissions that may be generated as a result. - Where there is no single atmospheric dispersion model that is able to handle the different atmospheric dispersion characteristics exhibited in the proposal area (e.g. sea breezes, strong convection, terrain features, temperature inversions and pollutant re-circulation), a combination of acceptable models will need to be applied. - The limitations and accuracy of the applied atmospheric dispersion models should be discussed.
-The air quality modelling results should be discussed in light of the limitations and accuracy of the applied models. - Air quality predictions should be compared to the relevant goals in the National Environmental Protection Council (Ambient Air Quality) Measure and the Environmental Protection (Air) Policy 1998 goals. - Air shed management and the contribution of the proposal to air shed capacity in view of existing and future users of the air shed for assimilation and dispersion of emissions.
+- Evaluate the extent to which SO_x and NO_x emissions from the proposal and existing emission sources within the region will contribute to the generation of acid rain or acidification of other atmospheric condensation, such as dew or to the generation of photochemical smog; - The human health risk associated with emissions from the facility of all hazardous or toxic pollutants should be assessed whether they are or are not covered by the National Environmental Protection Council (Ambient Air Quality) Measure or the Environmental Protection (Air) Policy 1998; - The National Health and Medical Research Council 'National guidelines for control of emissions of air pollutants from new stationary sources' covers a fairly limited list of generic industry sources.
+Therefore in order to assess the extent to which the proposal complies with best practice environmental management, the emissions from the facility should be compared to best practice emissions from a conventional petroleum refining operation (or other equivalent process); - Detail the type and quantity of hydrocarbons to be released into the air to enable the assessment of health impacts; - Detail the features of the proposal designed to suppress or minimise emissions, including dusts and odours; - The assessment of proposed levels of all emissions including dust, fumes and odours should include emissions during both normal and upset conditions.
+Consideration should be given to the range of potential upset condition scenarios and the air emissions that may be generated as a result; - Where there is no single atmospheric dispersion model that is able to handle the different atmospheric dispersion characteristics exhibited in the proposal area (e.g. sea breezes, strong convection, terrain features, temperature inversions and pollutant re-circulation), a combination of acceptable models will need to be applied; - The limitations and accuracy of the applied atmospheric dispersion models should be discussed.
+The air quality modelling results should be discussed in light of the limitations and accuracy of the applied models; - Air quality predictions should be compared to the relevant goals in the National Environmental Protection Council (Ambient Air Quality) Measure and the Environmental Protection (Air) Policy 1998 goals; - Air shed management and the contribution of the proposal to air shed capacity in view of existing and future users of the air shed for assimilation and dispersion of emissions; and - The views of affected persons on the cumulative impact on air quality from existing and approved operations should be described and the potential impact from this project considered in that context.

-4.5.2.1 Greenhouse gas abatement
+4.6.2.1 Greenhouse gas abatement